Customize User Interface and Flow-Apps

 We start by defining a function that gets the element loaded and the detail form type and returns a promise with the tab customizations:

-export const detailCustomizations = (element: Element, type: DetailCustomizationType): Promise<DetailCustomizations> => {
+export const detailCustomizations = (

-if (type === 'case') {
+if (type === "case") {

-} else if (type === 'process') {
+} else if (type === "task") {

-} else if (type === 'task') {
+} else if (type === 'casePage') {

 }